-Front the very first-nine years ago-the Mexican Liberal Party has stood before the public with a clear and simple program from which it has not swerved one hair.
-From the first it has said that it means to get the LAND, now monopolized by phylocracy, back to the people.
-It says so still.
+From the very first-nine years ago-the Mexican Liberal Party has stood before the public with a clear and says so still.
 From the first it has said that it wages war for complete economic emancipation.
-It says so still from the first its motto has been "Land and Liberty."
+It says so still From the first its motto has been "Land and Liberty."
 Beneath that it still fights and will continue to fight.